kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(3\) Have means to minimize the release of harmful or hazardous concentrations of hydraulic fluid or vapors into the crew and passenger compartments during flight;

-\(4\) Meet the applicable requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.863   Flammable fluid fire protection.|§25.863]], 25.1183, 25.1185, and 25.1189 if a flammable hydraulic fluid is used; and
+\(4\) Meet the applicable requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.863   Flammable fluid fire protection.|§§25.863]], 25.1183, 25.1185, and 25.1189 if a flammable hydraulic fluid is used; and

 \(5\) Be designed to use any suitable hydraulic fluid specified by the airplane manufacturer, which must be identified by appropriate markings as required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1541   General.|§25.1541]].